jimeelicious/crclCalculator/README.md

 ```

-# TECHNICAL
+# TECHNICAL JARGON
 The calculator uses the total body weight when less than ideal.
 It also uses adjusted body weight when TBW/IBW ratio is more than 1.2.

-To change this to another setting for example 1.3, you can edit the code's first section where it says
+To change this to another setting for example 1.3, you can use any text editor (Notepad, etc.) and edit the code's first section where it says
 ```
 cutoffABWratio=1.2
 ```